FitzAfful/AudiomackSwiftLibrary/README.md

 ## Getting Started as on [Getting Started](https://www.audiomack.com/data-api/docs#getting-started)

-- Getting started with the Audiomack API
-- Request an API key on our Contact Us page
+- Request an API key on the Contact Us page
 - The API key and associated secret will be used to identify your application when making requests to the API
 - All requests must be signed using the oAuth standard
-- Create your application
 - Send any API support questions to support@audiomack.com
+- Check out ##Usage

 ## Features

-### Errors
+### Initialization / Authorization
-- [] Get Song / Album Details
+- [ ] Initializing / Authorizing Requests
+- [ ] Error Handling
 ### Unauthenticated Requests
 #### Music
 - [X] Get Music Details